 current macro buffer just as if you had just

-The current setting your your
+The current setting of your

 VerboseMacros flag determines whether